-- (3) Paragraphs 4.1 to 4.5 of Schedule 6 to the Letter of Response relate to the so-called Suspense Account Bug.
-Without prejudice to the burden of proof, none of the branches affected by the Suspense Account Bug are branches for which the Claimants were responsible. - (4) None of the Subpostmasters whose branches were affected by the Suspense Account Bug was ultimately held responsible for the shortfalls that it generated.
+- (1) Paragraph [XX] above is repeated. - (2) Paragraphs 4.1 to 4.5 of Schedule 6 to the Letter of Response relate to the so-called Suspense Account Bug.
+Without prejudice to the burden of proof, none of the branches affected by the Suspense Account Bug are branches for which the Claimants were responsible. - (3) None of the Subpostmasters whose branches were affected by the Suspense Account Bug was ultimately held responsible for the shortfalls that it generated.
 The Claimants are therefore wrong to understand Post Office as having admitted that it "recovered such alleged shortfalls from Subpostmasters".
-Where Subpostmasters in the affected branches had made good or settled centrally shortfalls that were later corrected, those Subpostmasters received a payment or credit in the amount of the shortfall.
+Where Subpostmasters in the affected branches had made good or settled centrally shortfalls that were later corrected, those Subpostmasters received a payment or credit to the value of the shortfall.